maidsafe/rfcs/proposed/MPID Messaging.md

     1. sending message flow
     1. retrieving message flow
     1. deleting message flow
-    1. churn handling and refreshing for account_transfer
+    1. churn handling and refreshing for account_transfer (Inbox and Outbox)
     1. MPID Client addressing (if MPID address registration procedure is to be undertaken - i.e. for "pull")

 1. Routing